-Haircut
+7 Haircut

-A humorous story about appearances, hygiene, and a good haircut!
-Danish is an interesting character so talk about his words and actions as you read the story.
-The ending should also be reflected on: Why did Danish suddenly became careful about his personal hygiene and cleanliness?
-Which events throughout the story led him here?
+A humorous story about appearances, arrogance, and a good haircut!
+DNP is an interesting character so talk about his words and actions as you read the story.
+The happy, comic ending should also be reflected on: Why is DNP suddenly in the mood to celebrate?
+How does being called young man affect DNP's mood and actions?